gazolla/JavaChatAI/README.md

 You: What is 2+2?
 🤖 2+2 equals 4.
 This is a basic addition operation.

-You: List files in /tmp
+You: List files in documents
-🤖 I found 5 files in /tmp: weather-report.txt, config.json, notes.md, and 2 others.
+🤖 I found 5 files in /documents: weather-report.txt, config.json, notes.md, and 2 others.

 You: exit
 👋 Goodbye!
 ```

-### Supported Query Types

-**Direct Answers (LLM Knowledge)**
-- "What is 2+2?"
-- "Explain quantum computing"
-- "What's the capital of France?"

-**Weather Queries (MCP Tool)**
-- "What's the weather in Tokyo?"
-- "Is it raining in London?"
-- "Weather forecast for New York"

-**File Operations (MCP Tool)**
-- "List files in /tmp"
-- "Save this content to report.txt"
-- "Read the contents of config.json"
-- "Create a directory called projects"

-**Context-Aware Queries**
-- "Save that to a file" (refers to previous result)
-- "What did you just tell me?" (remembers context)

 ## 📦 Project Structure